Why is my Amcache.hve empty?

 1. The Compatibility Appraiser is disabled#

-This is the most common cause on production servers and hardened endpoints.
-The hive file exists, but the scheduled task that writes to it is disabled, so no new entries are being added.
+The most common cause on production servers and hardened endpoints.
+The hive file exists.
+The scheduled task that writes to it is off.
+No new entries arrive.

 # Is the task enabled?